marcobacis/marcobacis.github.io/content/static/about.md

 description: ""

 tags:
   - about

 aliases:
   - "/about"
   - "/@marcobacis"
 ---

 ### Who?

+{{<avatar>}}

 Hi there!
 I'm Marco and this is my personal website, where I'm going to put informations about me and what I do (and some blog posts when I'll feel creative).

 I started programming when I was 12 (just a tiny little bullied nerd in middle school) with the classic web stack known as LAMP (💡).
 High school and hobbies (guitar first, then photography) kicked in at 14 and I lost touch with web development (does VB.NET at high-school-level counts as programming?).

 To reconnect with my long-lost friend the PC, I entered university ([Politecnico di Milano](https://www.polimi.it)) to study CS & Engineering.
 After getting my bachelor and master there, I now entered the workforce as a software engineer.

 ### What?